bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

     - sendPublicMessage: This function sends a message to the public chat on behalf of the currently logged-in user.

     - sendCustomPublicMessage: This function sends a text message to the public chat, optionally including custom metadata.
       > **Note**: The custom messages sent by plugins are not automatically rendered by the client.
-To display these messages, plugins must handle rendering using `useLoadedChatMessages` and `useChatMessageDomElements`.
+To display these messages, a plugin must handle the rendering using `useLoadedChatMessages` and `useChatMessageDomElements`.

   - caption:
     - save: this function saves the given text, locale and caption type